FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/01-redux.md

 # Premise & Set-up

-Before we learn how to integrate Redux with React, we're going learn the basics of Redux by creating a simple counter.
+Before we learn how to integrate Redux with React, we're going learn the basics of Redux by improving fruit inventory state management in our grocery store from yesterday.

-There will be a button to increment the count, a button to decrement the count, and a string of text displaying the current count.

-**Begin by creating a new directory** for this lesson with empty `dist/index.html` and `src/main.js` files, and then `npm init` in the root directory.
+We'll be rebuilding our grocery store from scratch with Redux, so **begin by creating a new directory** for this lesson with an `src/index.js` file in it, create an empty `dist` directory, and then `npm init` in the root directory.

 ---